English Machine Reading Comprehension Datasets: A Survey: Datasets

 \subsection{Data Sources}

-A significant proportion of datasets (21 out of 54) use Wikipedia as a passage source.
-Six of those use Wikipedia along with additional sources.
-Other popular sources of text data are news (CNN/DailyMail, WhoDidWhat, NewsQA, CoQA, MultiRC, ReCoRD, QuAIL), books, including Project Gutenberg and BookCorpus\footnote{Gutenberg: \url{www.gutenberg.org} BookCorpus: \url{yknzhu.wixsite.com/mbweb} -- all links last verified (l.v.)
-02/2020} \cite{10.1109/ICCV.2015.11}, (ChildrenBookTest, BookTest, LAMBADA, partly CoQA, Shmoop, SciQ), movie scripts (MovieQA, WikiMovies, DuoRC), and a combination of these (MultiRC and NarrativeQA).
-Five datasets (CliCR, PubMedQuestions, MedQA, emrQA, QAngaroo MedHop) were created in the medical domain based on clinical reports, medical books, MEDLINE abstracts, and PubMed.
-ShARL is based on a legal resource websites.\footnote{For example: \url{www.benefits.gov/} \url{www.gov.uk/}, \url{www.usa.gov/} -- all links l.v.
-06/2020} Some datasets make use of exam questions.
-RACE, RACE-C, and DREAM use data from English as a Foreign Language examinations, ReClor from the Graduate Management Admission Test (GMAT) and The Law School Admission Test (LSAT),\footnote{GMAT: \url{www.mba.com/exams/gmat/}, LSAT: \url{www.lsac.org/lsat} -- all links l.v.
-03/2020} and MedQA from medical exams.
-Other sources of data include personal narratives from the Spinn3r Blog Dataset~\cite{The_ICWSM_2009_Spinn3r_Dataset} (MCScript, MCScript2.0, CosmosQA), StackOverflow.com (Quasar-S), Quora.com (QuAIL) Twitter.com (TweetQA),\footnote{\newcite{xiong-etal-2019-tweetqa} selected tweets featured in the news.} Amazon.com user reviews and questions (AmazonQA, AmazonYesNo), and a cooking website\footnote{\url{www.instructables.com/cooking} -- l.v.
-03/2020} (RecipeQA).
+A significant proportion of datasets (23 out of 60) use Wikipedia as a passage source.
+Eight of those use Wikipedia along with additional sources.
+Other popular sources of text data are: \begin{enumerate} \item news (NewsQA, MultiRC, ReCoRD, QuAIL, CNN/DailyMail, WhoDidWhat, CoQA), \item books, including Project Gutenberg and BookCorpus\footnote{Gutenberg: \url{www.gutenberg.org} BookCorpus: \url{yknzhu.wixsite.com/mbweb} -- all links last verified (l.v.)
+05/2021} \cite{10.1109/ICCV.2015.11} (ChildrenBookTest, BookTest, LAMBADA, BiPaR, partly CoQA, Shmoop, SciQ), \item movie scripts (MovieQA, WikiMovies, DuoRC), and in combination with books (MultiRC and NarrativeQA), \item medicine: five datasets (CliCR, PubMedQuestions, MedQA, emrQA, QAngaroo MedHop) were created in the medical domain based on clinical reports, medical books, MEDLINE abstracts and PubMed, \item exams: RACE, RACE-C, and DREAM use data from English as a Foreign Language examinations, ReClor from the Graduate Management Admission Test (GMAT) and The Law School Admission Test (LSAT),\footnote{GMAT: \url{www.mba.com/exams/gmat/}, LSAT: \url{www.lsac.org/lsat} -- all links l.v.
+05/2021} MedQA from medical exams, and SciQ, ARC, OpenBookQA, and QASC from science exam questions and fact corpora such as WorldTree \cite{jansen-etal-2018-worldtree}. \end{enumerate} Other sources of data include legal resources websites\footnote{For example: \url{www.benefits.gov/} \url{www.gov.uk/}, \url{www.usa.gov/} -- all links l.v.
+05/2021} (ShARL), personal narratives from the Spinn3r Blog Dataset~\cite{The_ICWSM_2009_Spinn3r_Dataset} (MCScript, MCScript2.0, CosmosQA), StackOverflow (Quasar-S), Quora.com (QuAIL) Twitter (TweetQA),\footnote{\newcite{xiong-etal-2019-tweetqa} selected tweets featured in the news.} reviews from Amazon~\cite{DBLP:conf/icdm/WanM16, DBLP:conf/www/McAuleyY16,DBLP:conf/www/HeM16,ni-etal-2019-justifying}, TripAdvisor, and Yelp\footnote{\url{https://www.yelp.com/dataset} -- l.v.
+09/2021} (AmazonQA, AmazonYesNo, SubjQA), and a cooking website\footnote{\url{www.instructables.com/cooking} -- l.v.
+05/2021} (RecipeQA).